Skip to content

 Grok & OpenAI-API-Compatible

-This guide demonstrates how to use Grok and other OpenAI-API-compatible models with AG2.
-Since Grok follows OpenAI's API specification, it works seamlessly with AG2's existing OpenAI client infrastructure.
+Grok is a family of AI models developed by xAI.
+Since Grok follows OpenAI's API specification, it works seamlessly with AG2's existing OpenAI client infrastructure — no extra dependencies needed.

 Requirements#